MWloszek/dynamixfrontend.github.io/README.md

 }
 ```

-Multiple line comments are wrapped in Less silent comments and extended astericks.
+Multiple line comments are wrapped in Less silent comments and extended asterisks.
 ```
 //****************************************************************************/
 //  Header Section